devnyxie/quartz-notes/content/studies/c/libft/ft_split.md

 ---

 >[!info]
-> **ft_split** is a function from the [[studies/42Warsaw/libft/index|Libft]] project in the [[studies/42Warsaw/index|42 curriculum]].
-It's a function that splits a string into an array of substrings based on a specified delimiter character.
+> **ft_split** is a function that splits a string into an array of substrings based on a specified delimiter character.
 It allocates memory dynamically for each substring and the array, ensuring the result is null-terminated.

 ![[attachments/excalidraw/ft_split.png]]
 ## Walkthrough